 A Students’ Union is a central part of university life.
-From running the on-campus nightclub, to tackling sexual harassment.
-InQuire explains everything that you need to know about Kent Union – the voice of students.
+From running the on-campus nightclub, to tackling sexual harassment, it is the voice of students.
+With elections for the Union upcoming this year, InQuire seeks to explain everything that you need to know about Kent Union.

 What is Kent Union?

 Student-led and independent of the university itself, Kent Union aims to represent the views of all 20,000 students across Kent’s Canterbury and Medway campuses.
 Their aim is to provide an inclusive range of activities and services that enrich student life.